Bri-gid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find all empty files and directories in current and sub directories
+list all files with .gif extension in the current and its all sub directories